waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tin Tower Progress
 - Sage at (4, 6) granted permission: "Please, do go on."
 - Path to Tin Tower is now open.
-Heading to ladder at (5, 3).
+- Currently in Wise Trio Room (4_2).
+Heading to Route 42 to find Suicune.